Mher2003/Timetable/README.md

 # Timetable
-Timetable with Node JS backend and React JS frontend
+Timetable website.
+Backend uses Node JS and frontend is only pure HTML CSS and JS